rjocoleman/ccatjs/README.md

 ## Usage
 Asume a javascript project consisting of mulitiple js files in multiple directories.

-To include a javascript file inside another, use:
+To include a javascript file inside another, use the `@import: file.js` statement in a javascript comment.

+### Path
+*IMPORTANT* The path specified in the `@import` statement must be relative to the containing file.

 ```js
 // @import: file.js